Milan Hilderink: Club career

 In 2019, Hilderink signed a two-year professional contract with De Graafschap.
 He made his professional debut on 23 August 2019 in the match against FC Volendam after replacing Gregor Breinburg in the 83rd minute.

 Hilderink signed another contract extension in August 2021, keeping him part of De Graafschap until 2023.

 On 21 June 2022, Hilderink was sent on a one-season loan to league rivals TOP Oss.

+On 15 July 2023, Hilderink signed with Manchego Ciudad Real in the Spanish fourth-tier Segunda Federación.